eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 ![alt text](https://github.com/eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/raw/main/screenshots/intuness.png?raw=true)

-July 5, 2024
+March 13, 2025

 # CIS-Microsoft-Intune-For-Windows-IntuneProfile
-This repository houses prebuilt Microsoft Intune configuration profiles in JSON format for Windows 10 and Windows 11 that can be imported into Microsoft Intune. (https://intune.microsoft.com).
+This repository houses prebuilt Microsoft Intune configuration profiles for Windows 10 and Windows 11 that can be imported into Microsoft Intune. (https://intune.microsoft.com).
+Older releases (archive folder) provided JSON files with a PowerShell script to import them.
+Newer versions use the Microsoft.Graph.DeviceManagement PowerShell module which will be automatically installed (User Scope) if required.

 # Implemented using OMA-URI
-The profiles are all configured using OMA-URI.
+Most settings are configured using OMA-URI.
 There are a few reasons for this approach:
 - Each configuration can be named according the section and name provided by CIS.
 EG: 1.1.1 <Name>
 - It is clear what CIS option a particular configuration is addressing
 - When CIS recommendations change, it will be easy to make changes to align with the new recommendation
 - OMA-URIs allow for a "description".
 This description can be used to note configurations that differ from CIS and provide a reason for the difference.
-If you use Risk Acceptance Forms (RAF) in your environment, you can also note a RAF # to address the difference.
+If you use Risk Acceptance Forms (RAF) in your environment, you can also note a RAF # to address the difference/ allow Intune to reference external documentation.

 A lot of the OMA-URIs in these configuration profiles are not published by CIS.
 The OMA-URIs were found here: https://learn.microsoft.com/en-us/windows/client-management/mdm/